 The learning and teaching environment includes interactive seminars, workshops and independent and group study tasks, with students gradually required to take control of their learning in a more independent manner as they progress throughout their course.
 A period of professional work-based learning is included within the course whereby students are required to apply their knowledge and skills to an applied setting.
-The course culminates with a Master's level Independent Study during the final semester of study.
+The course culminates with a Master's level Research Project during the final semester of study.

 Assessments test both students' theoretical knowledge and application of that knowledge to real-world situations.
-Students will be required to demonstrate competency in research methods prior to progressing to the Independent Study.
+Students will be required to demonstrate competency in research methods prior to commencing the data collection phase of their Research Project.